 - Has antiviral compounds that cleanse harmful viruses.

-- Grapefruit is an excellent intestinal and liver detoxifier.
+- Is an excellent intestinal and liver detoxifier.

-- Grapefruit is full of vitamin C, to help keep colds at bay.
+- Is full of vitamin C, to help keep colds at bay.

 Grapefruit and Weight Loss